 History: Cortland apples were first bred in 1898 by Cornell University in New York and introduced in 1915.
 Since then, they have become one of the top fifteen apples in the US and Canada, although the majority are still grown relatively close to the university where they originated.

-Cortland has been an important variety since its release in 1915, .
-It is a sweet apple with crisp, juicy flesh.
-Cortland is great for applesauce or drying as the flesh is slow to brown.
-Cortland crops well annually, and makes a good pollinator for others.
-The fruit keeps until Christmas under home storage conditions.
+Why We Grow It: Cortland is a sweet apple with crisp, juicy flesh.
+It is great for applesauce or drying as the flesh is slow to brown.
+The fruit keeps until Christmas under home storage conditions although the crispness and flavour does fade over time.
+This variety crops well annually and makes a good pollinator for others.

 Canadian Hardiness Zone: 3

 Soil Preference: Sandy loam, loam, clay loam.
 Prefers average to moist conditions, avoid planting anywhere that floods for more than two weeks in the spring.
 Generally quite adaptable to different soil conditions.

 Growth Habits and Disease Resistance: Tip-bearing, moderately vigorous and precocious with an upright growth pattern, it is very hardy and has heavy crops.
 Very susceptible to canker and susceptible to mildew and fireblight but resistant to cedar rust.

 Sun/Shade: Full sun (approx. 8-10 hours of sun daily)

 Pollination: Partially self-pollinating, it will produce some fruit on its own but does better planted with a pollinator of a different apple variety that blooms around the same time